CompuTec/computec-docs/docs/wms/administrator-guide/installation/overview.md

 **b.
 WMS Server**

-    - Enter the address of the AppEngine server, and provide the username and password for the SAP Business One system.
+    - Enter the address of the CompuTec AppEngine server, and provide the username and password for the SAP Business One system.

         ![WMS Settings](./media/overview/wms-settings.png)